-Note that the current (June 2003) solution in case of UNIX PIM kernel uses one more signal from the kernel to the user-level daemon: WHOLEPKT messages.
+Note that the default solution in case of UNIX PIM kernel uses one more signal from the kernel to the user-level daemon: WHOLEPKT messages.
 Those messages are multicast packets that are suppose to be encapsulated in a PIM-SM Register message and sent to the RP.
 The encapsulation mechanism must know the RP address (in general, per multicast group address), threfore to avoid putting the RP addresses in the kernel (which would also change the traditional UNIX multicast API), the default solution is to use user-level encapsulation.
 To improve performance, the PIM encapsulation should be done in the kernel, and then we need a signaling mechanism between the kernel and the user process managing the kernel multicast forwarding entries.
 That mechanism would deal with installing the appropriate information needed by kernel-level Register encapsulation.
-Currently, there exist FreeBSD patches that support such kernel-level encapsulation, and they will be added to FreeBSD-CURRENT in June 2003.
+Currently (November 2003), only few systems (e.g., FreeBSD-CURRENT, FreeBSD-4.9, and DragonFlyBSD) do support such kernel-level encapsulation.